Katterina71/Health-Journal/README.md

 - **Users**: Username must be unique and email must be a valid email format.
 - **Sleep Logs**: Ensure that each log for a user is unique by date.
+- **Daily Health**: Ensure that each log for a user is unique by date.

 ## **Indexes**